sean-hill/raspberry-pi-web-server/README.md

 	$ git clone https://github.com/sean-hill/raspberry-pi-web-server.git

-Then edit the `ecosystem.json` file and replace the `host` with your dynamic IP you received from `noip`.
-Once you've done that execute the following commands on your computer.
+Then edit the `ecosystem.json` file and replace the variables between `< >` with your appropriate fields.
+Once you've done that, execute the following commands on your computer to setup your project on your raspberry pi.

 	$ pm2 deploy ecosystem.json production setup
 	$ pm2 deploy ecosystem.json production

 You'll be prompted to enter your `pi` password multiple times.
-If this bothers you, I recommend creating public / private ssh keys for your `pi` user and you local computer as described [here](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md).
+If this bothers you, I recommend creating public/private ssh keys on your computer and to copy your public key to your raspberry pi as described [here](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md).

 Now head back over to your raspberry pi, and exectute these commands.

-	$ cd /var/www/web-server
+	$ cd /var/www
 	$ pm2 list

+You should see your app running and be able to access your server from your browser at `<your-domain>.ddns.net:5000`!

+	│ Web Server │ 0 │ fork │ 10488 │ online │ 7 │ 6m │ 22.156 MB │ disabled │

+Now every time you make changes to your server, commit the changes, push them up, and then deploy your app using pm2.
+You never have to SSH into your Raspberry Pi.

+## Conclusion

+This is a bit of tedious process, but you just set up your own personal web server for less then 50 bucks.
+Pretty sweet!
+Good luck and let me know if this process could be improved!